carbonpredict/carbonpredict/README.md

 *Visualizations* contains some visualizations (png images) of the source data.
 These have been output from the notebook Visualizations.ipynb.

-*App* contains the main application (template at first).
+*Dockerfile*, *docker-compose.yml* and *requirements.txt* at the root contain the Docker definitions of the app.
+The folders */emission_data* and */mnt* are used by the Dockerized version of the app for storing source emission data and storing the trained models (respectively).
+The folders are mounted into the container.

-*Dockerfile* at the root contains the definition of the container for Docker.
+*README.md*, *predict_api.md* are general documentation.

 ## How to run it
 The solution is dockerized.
 Install Docker on your machine, instructions at the [Docker get started section](https://docs.docker.com/get-started/).